gouldsonium/the-modding-bungalo/_lists/lorerim/guides/quest-overhaul.md

 ### Dawnguard

 The Dawnguard questline has been delayed thanks to **Sensible Quest Prerequisites**.
 With this mod, the quest "Laid to Rest" is now a prerequisite for starting Dawnguard.
-If you've never done this quest before, it’s a side quest in Morthal revolving around figuring out the story behind a burned-down house.
+If you've never done this quest before, it’s a side quest in Morthal revolving around figuring out the story behind a burned-down house. **Note**: Make sure to enter the burned down house to start the quest.

 Additionally, curing vampirism has been expanded for both the Dragonborn and Serana:
 - **Seeking The Cure** repurposes "Rising At Dawn" into a non-repeatable, story-focused quest where Falion's ritual to cure your vampirism fails.